Writing Alexandra Palace: Plurivocity as a method of cultural recovery of buildings

 I am a writer in architecture and text-based artist.
 Published work ranges from the short story to nonfiction to journalism, digital and print.
 My work often uses ‘audio-architecture’ as a means of creating spaces through sound narratives.

-Other ongoing series of work focus on waiting room, including ‘While You’re Waiting’ (on RSH+P Cancer Centre, Guy’s hospital, London SE1, forthcoming, 2016), Chapter 1 of The Chronicle.
+Other ongoing series of work focus on waiting room, including ‘While You’re Waiting’ (on RSH+P Cancer Centre, Guy’s hospital, London SE1, 2016), Chapter 1 of The Chronicle.

 - MA Photographic Studies, University of Westminster, 1997; BA (Hons) English and American Literature, University of Kent, 1981